Race Across the World series 2: Leg 6: Cafayate, Argentina → Ilha Grande, Brazil

 The racers embarked on the longest leg of the race so far, travelling 3,600 km east to Ilha Grande in Brazil.
 The long journey through expensive countries forced all the teams to spend heavily.

 3 teams concluded that they had to travel via Salta to catch a bus to the border.
-Both Emon & Jamiul and Jen & Rob chose a shorter route via Paraguay.
-Emon & Jamiul stopped at Asunción to work in a retirement home.
-Jen & Rob went to see the Iguazu Falls, and they also took a longer detour for a break to attend the Oktoberfest at Blumenau, which delayed their journey further.
-They finished second to Emon & Jamiul on Day 40 of the race.
+Both Emon and Jamiul and Jen and Rob chose a shorter route via Paraguay.
+Emon and Jamiul stopped at Asunción to work in a retirement home.
+Jen and Rob went to see the Iguazu Falls, and they also took a longer detour for a break to attend the Oktoberfest at Blumenau, which delayed their journey further.
+They finished second to Emon and Jamiul on Day 40 of the race.

-Both Jo & Sam and Dom & Lizzie went on a longer route from Argentina to Brazil before travelling up along the Atlantic coast.
-Although Dom & Lizzie were the last to leave, a local in Cafayete informed them about a direct bus route to Corrientes.
-This allowed them to catch up with Jo & Sam, who had been forced to stay in Salta overnight.
+Both Jo and Sam and Dom and Lizzie went on a longer route from Argentina to Brazil before travelling up along the Atlantic coast.
+Although Dom and Lizzie were the last to leave, a local in Cafayete informed them about a direct bus route to Corrientes.
+This allowed them to catch up with Jo and Sam, who had been forced to stay in Salta overnight.
 Both teams decided to share a mini-van ride to the border with Brazil to avoid further delay.

-Jo & Sam went to Praia do Rosa where they worked for bed and board, as well as a chance for Sam to learn how to surf.
-Both the last two teams arrived at the checkpoint on the island at the same time, with Dom & Lizzie just pipping Jo & Sam to the third spot.
+Jo and Sam went to Praia do Rosa where they worked for bed and board, as well as a chance for Sam to learn how to surf.
+Both the last two teams arrived at the checkpoint on the island at the same time, with Dom and Lizzie just pipping Jo and Sam to the third spot.